Published in

 • The Madonna and Child With Saint Francis and Saint Dominic.

 Annunciation (Fra Angelico) was centered purposefully so that the outer left edge of the penultimate column of the loggia meets the center of the fictive frame window and the stairway through which the painting is first seen.
-Thus, he sacrificed the right third bay of the loggia but depicted a garden and wood beyond it on the left.
+Thus, he sacrificed the right third bay of the loggia but depicted a garden and woods beyond it on the left.
 Using a compositionally dynamic high horizon line and a lateral vanishing point within the cell window, the artist desired to provide the viewer with the maximum area of the light-filled loggia and highlight the light diffusion.

-How was the Annunciation by Fra Angelico made?
+How Was the Annunciation by Fra Angelico Made?

 Understanding the Meaning of Fra Angelico’s Annunciation.

-The compositional meaning is simple- Gabriel announces to Mary that she is God’s choice for the birth of Christ.
+The compositional meaning is simple—Gabriel announces to Mary that she is God’s choice for the birth of Christ.

 Let us read Luke 1:28-33 to understand the entire story.
 It says,